oracle-quickstart/oci-o11y-solutions/knowledge-content/opentelemetry-demo/README.md

 ![Trace-Explorer-05](https://github.com/user-attachments/assets/81e98ec3-cac9-4498-9c58-4a204e361dc0)

-Select a specific trace to view its details, including the span topology and tree topology:
+Select a specific trace to view its details, including the topology of the trace and its spans:

 ![Trace-Explorer-04](https://github.com/user-attachments/assets/e864abb7-3db0-4491-8bde-a3a7e7141c30)